Recipe: Lacto-Fermented Carrot Sticks

 Add fermentation weight and pour in brine to cover, carrots should be fully submerged.

-Top with lid and airlock.
+Top with lid and airlock (Need help?
+Check out our How to Assemble Airlock Video).
 Let ferment at room temperature for 5-7 days.